GildedPleb/hab-guide/src/pages/support.md

 In addition to reading about this project, there are a few other ways you can show support if you are so inclined:

-- Follow us on Twitter `@gildedpleb` say hi and let's have a conversation!
-Or, email us at gildedpleb at protonmail.
+- Follow me on Twitter `@gildedpleb` say hi and let's have a conversation!
+Or, gildedpleb at protonmail.
 - Share links to this website on the platforms of your choice.
 - Watch, star, and contribute to these projects on GitHub: the [Helm Chart](https://github.com/GildedPleb/helm-charts/blob/master/charts/hab),